 The big selling point of GMOs – that they increase yields enormously – doesn’t seem to be panning out too well.
 A few of the genetic changes implemented have in fact increased the amount of food that can be grown, but others have actually resulted in decreased crop production.
 Taking everything together, this technology has proven to have little effect on food production per acre.
 Reducing food waste is a strategy that’s much more likely to result in an increased quantity of available food.

 Consumers in Europe and many other locales around the world are protected by legislation banning GMOs, but those in the United States aren’t so lucky.
 Fortunately, all foods labeled organic must be free of these Frankenstein-like creations, so you can protect yourself by buying them.
-Besides being free of GMOs, organic food contains lower levels of pesticides, more vitamins and minerals, and fewer harmful additives.
-You’ll also be promoting sustainable farming practices and enhancing biodiversity by switching to organic products.
+Besides being free of GMOs, organic foods promote good health, contains lower levels of pesticides, more vitamins and minerals, and fewer harmful additives.
+You’ll also be promoting sustainable farming practices and enhancing biodiversity by switching to organic foods and products.

 Though the ability of scientists to make changes at a genetic level is exciting and cool, it has serious ramifications that must be studied thoroughly and objectively.
 Until the necessary research is undertaken and proper safety measures implemented, your best bet is probably to eschew newfangled GMOs in favor of the all-natural fare that people have been eating for centuries.
 By consuming organic plants and animals, you’ll be able to avoid strange, lab-generated substances and enjoy a host of other benefits besides.